Design-Based Cross-Validation for Comparing Small Area Estimators: Current Approaches to Evaluating SAE Models

 The cross-validation framework developed in Section~\ref{sec:method} retains the model-agnostic advantage of benchmark-based approaches while resolving the lack of benchmark datasets.
-It is closely related to the recent work of \citet{kawano2026dt}, where they developed model evaluation approaches by splitting direct estimates into independent copies for model fitting and evaluation, using data thinning \citep{neufeld2024data, dharamshi2025generalized}. \citet{kawano2026dt} is restricted to comparing area-level models with a Gaussian likelihood that enables data thinning.
-By splitting at the level of individual survey responses rather than area-level summaries, our framework enables comparison across models with fundamentally different likelihood structures, including between area-level and unit-level models, and extends to any estimators, including those constructed with machine learning or other black-box algorithms.
+It is closely related to the concurrent work of \citet{kawano2026dt}, in which model evaluation approaches are developed by splitting direct estimates into independent copies for model fitting and evaluation, using data thinning \citep{neufeld2024data, dharamshi2025generalized}. \citet{kawano2026dt} is restricted to comparing area-level models with a Gaussian likelihood that enables data thinning.
+By sample splitting at the level of individual survey responses rather than area-level summaries, the framework in this paper enables comparison across models with different likelihood structures and extends to any estimators, including those constructed with machine learning or other black-box algorithms.